mussol/100-days-of-code/log.md

 ### Day 13: January 15, 2017

 Coding in Python.
 Discovered and practiced some functions within the itertools module.
 Finished lesson 1 in CS212.
 Also dove into JavaScript: went through several FCC challenges.
 So far it's pretty similar to Python.

+### Day 14: January 16, 2017

+Almost finished all basic JavaScript and OOP challenges in FCC (82 in a row! :s) before starting some algorithm scripting, looking forward to actual open exercises.
+JavaScrcipt is now to me between Python and, more closely, Java.
+Will it be easy to make small mistakes because of it since my Java is not yet fluent?